sky-uk/kfp-operator/compilers/kfp-sdk/README.md

 ### Sample KFP SDK pipeline

 > [!IMPORTANT]
-> Setting @dsl.pipeline `name` is not currently supported and will be overwritten by the compiler.
+> Setting @dsl.pipeline `name` and `pipeline_root` is not currently supported and will be overwritten by the compiler.

 ```python
 from kfp import dsl